 While the percentage of companies adopting a digital first strategy mirrors the landscape in 2019, the last time this survey was executed, the definition of digital business has shifted somewhat, most likely in response to priorities dictated by the global COVID-19 pandemic.
-When asked what digital business means to their organization for the 2021 survey, almost half (49%) of respondents said it was about enabling worker productivity (driven by mobile apps, data access, and AIof organizations have adopted, or have plans to adopt, a "digital-first" business strategy assisted automation), which makes sense given the near-overnight shift to remote work in March 2020.
+When asked what digital business means to their organization for the 2021 survey, almost half (49%) of respondents said it was about enabling worker productivity (driven by mobile apps, data access, and AI-assisted automation), which makes sense given the near-overnight shift to remote work in March 2020.